redwood101020/redwood101020/README.md

-able to do simple  \n
+able to do simple c coding
-gcss